junxit/us-congress-bills-114/metadata.md

 - 2016-04-25 — Senate amendment agreed to: Amendment SA 3874 agreed to in Senate by Unanimous Consent.
 - 2016-04-25 — Senate amendment proposed (on the floor): Amendment SA 3874 proposed by Senator McConnell for Senator Schatz.(consideration: CR S2423)
 - 2016-04-25 — Senate amendment submitted
+- 2016-04-26 — Message on Senate action sent to the House.
+- 2016-04-26 — Received in the House.
+- 2016-04-26 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, and House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-04-26 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, and House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-04-26 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, and House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-04-26 — Referred to the Committee on Natural Resources, and in addition to the Committees on Energy and Commerce, and House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.